MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/5-explore-interference-with-qsharp.md

 You may have noticed that `DumpMachine` also gives us information about the phase of each amplitude.
-However, so far we have only seen amplitudes with zero phase.
+However, so far we have only seen amplitudes with zero phase (i.e., real positive amplitudes).
 Let's see how it looks like when a state has amplitudes with non-zero phases.

 We know that the state $\ket{\psi_2}$ has a negative amplitude for the state